Jump to Recipe Jump to Video Print Recipe

 This incredible gluten free blueberry cobbler is one of the easiest desserts to make.
 If you are a cobbler fanatic, you are going to love every bite of this blueberry cobbler.
-The blueberries are topped with a flaky sweet biscuits gluten free cobbler topping.
+The blueberries are topped with a flaky, sweet biscuit style gluten free cobbler topping.

-A small white plate filled with blueberry cobbler.
+A small white plate filled with gluten free blueberry cobbler.

-It is that time of the year when blueberries are at their juiciest.
-You can buy blueberries all year long, but only in the spring and summer are they at their peak flavor!
+It is that time of year when blueberries are at their juiciest.
+You can buy blueberries all year long, but they are at their peak flavor only in the spring and summer!

 One of my Fearless Dining readers, Linda C, emailed me how much she missed her mother’s blueberry cobbler since going gluten-free.
 When I thought about it, I couldn’t remember the last time I had a blueberry cobbler.
 I started working on a recipe that I hoped Linda would consider worthy.